America is quickly becoming what I call a Cellular Culture.

 Their major means of communication is through . . . wait for it . . . social media.

-Less chance of getting spit in their food, maybe?
+Less chance of having someone spit in their food, maybe?

 Ringing doorbells is apparently now considered intrusive to some people.
 I have a neighbor whose friends don’t get out of their cars to announce their arrivals.
-They used to blow their horns, but now, I see them sitting quietly in their cars until someone comes outside,
+They used to blow their horns, but now, I more often see them sitting quietly in their cars and texting until someone comes outside,

 The Cellular Culture is different than any we’ve seen before, and it’s evolving far more rapidly than we know.